poweredbyniks/SQL-interview-questions/README.md

 Control Statements,

-•	Control statements are very important in PL/SQL.
+•Control statements are very important in PL/SQL.

-•	Control Statements are elements in a program that control the flow of program execution.
+•Control Statements are elements in a program that control the flow of program execution.

-•	The syntax of control statements are similar to regular English and are very similar to choices that we make every day.
+•The syntax of control statements are similar to regular English and are very similar to choices that we make every day.

-•	Branching statements are as follows:
+•Branching statements are as follows:

-o	If statement
+oIf statement

 o If - THEN - ELSE o Nested IF

-o	Branching with logical connectivity
+oBranching with logical connectivity

-o	While
+oWhile

-o	For Loop
+oFor Loop

 ### What is the difference between SQL and PL/SQL?

 SQL: It is referred as Structured Query Language.

-•	Only simple IF / Else statements.
+•Only simple IF / Else statements.

-•	Through SQL you can interact with database through ADO.NET
+•Through SQL you can interact with database through ADO.NET

-•	In SQL you can execute a line of code
+•In SQL you can execute a line of code

-•	It can run only on windows
+•It can run only on windows

 PL/SQL: It is referred as Procedure Language / Structure Query Language:

-•	In PL/SQL you can execute a block of code not a single line of code.
+•In PL/SQL you can execute a block of code not a single line of code.

-•	Deep control statements
+•Deep control statements

-•	It can run in UNIX also.
+•It can run in UNIX also.

-•	PL/SQL language includes object oriented programming techniques such as encapsulation, function overloading, and information hiding (all but inheritance).
+•PL/SQL language includes object oriented programming techniques such as encapsulation, function overloading, and information hiding (all but inheritance).

 ### What is RDBMS?